macOS

 -

-Traditional file systems (HFS+): Calculating free space on HFS+ volumes involves subtracting the total occupied storage blocks from the total volume capacity.
+Traditional file systems such as HFS+: Free space is usually calculated by subtracting occupied storage blocks from the total volume capacity.

 -